IBM-EPBL/IBM-Project-22086-1659803552/Assignment/NitinMano/CV-Maker/README.md

-A highly customisable template for a single-page material design CV website CV Maker Live link:  <a href="https://nitinmano.github.io/resume-editor.github.io/">Cv Maker</a>
+A highly customisable template for a single-page material design CV website <br>
+CV Maker Live link:  <a href="https://nitinmano.github.io/resume-editor.github.io/">Cv Maker</a>

 * You can edit your cv